my-cumbria-logo, my-cumbria-logo Toggle navigation

 You can answer questions about your skills, values and motivations on the Prospects Planner tool to get a suggested list of roles that could be worth exploring further.
 Or use the Propects Job Match tool to answer questions about what you find interesting, rewarding and purposeful and it will match your answers to a range of job profiles.

 Carry out a Skills Audit to help you identify what skills you currently have, and what skills you may need to work on for your graduate career.
 The skills on here are all generic graduate skills that will be useful in just about any graduate job.
 There is also the option to add additional specific skills that you have or that you need to work on.
+There is also a Skills Assessment you can undertake on My Career Enriched.

 Once you have a better idea of what career you would like to go into, you can complete a Career Action Plan using SMART Goals to help you get ready for your graduate job.